Science in the 17th Century

 Drebbel also built microscopes and telescopes, and is credited with making great improvements to both.

 Marin Mersenne (1588-1648) is the very model of the new man of science we find in 17th century Christendom.
 He is mostly known today as the "Father of Acoustics."

-Marin Mersenne attended Jesuit schools before he studied theology at the Sorbonne in Paris.
+Mersenne attended Jesuit schools before he studied theology at the Sorbonne in Paris.
 He then joined the Franciscan Order of Minims.
-The personal charm of Marin Mersenne made his monastery the center for science in Paris; and he helped make Paris the intellectual center of Europe.
+His personal charm made his monastery the center for science in Paris; and he helped make Paris the intellectual center of Europe.

 The work of Marin Mersenne is primarily about music theory and musical instruments.
 More important in the history of science is that he was at the center of a network of mathematicians dedicated to the exchange of ideas, discoveries, and knowledge.